-The Health and Wellbeing Strategy allows the Health and Wellbeing Board to identify priorities and set clear markers for NHS Peterborough and Local Authority commissioners to meet the needs of the population.
+The Health & Wellbeing Strategy allows the Health & Wellbeing Board to identify priorities and set clear markers for NHS Peterborough and Local Authority commissioners to meet the needs of the population.

 - ensure that children and young people have the best opportunities in life to enable them to become healthy adults and make the best of their life chances

 - narrow the gap between those neighbourhoods and communities with the best and worst health outcomes

 - enable older people to stay independent and safe and to enjoy the best possible quality of life